prototypal-io/prius/README.md

 # Prius

 Prius enables you to write next generation CSS in your apps today.
 It operates via a hybrid runtime and preprocessor.
-It's usable with your

 Prius is currently intended for usage inside Ember CLI applications, however it was built to be used with any JS framework.

 ## Installation